 - improve blood sugar levels, together with diet and exercise

-- heart disease or risk factors for it.
+- lower the risk of hospitalization for heart failure in people who also have heart disease or risk factors for it.
 These include:

-In people with heart failure with a reduced ejection fraction*, Farxiga is taken to reduce the risk of:
+In people with heart failure, Farxiga is taken to reduce the risk of:

 - death from a cardiovascular (heart and blood vessel) problem, such as: